Athletics-Sweden's Duplantis breaks own pole vault world record | Sports-Games

 Athletics-Sweden's Duplantis breaks own pole vault world record

 Sweden's Armand Duplantis broke his own men's pole vault world record on Sunday, jumping 6.20 metres at the World Indoor Championships in Belgrade.
-The 22-year-old Olympic champion improved on his own previous landmark performance, set in Belgrade earlier this month, by one centimetre.
+The 22-year-old Olympic champion improved on his own previous landmark performance, set in the same Belgrade venue earlier this month, by one centimetre.

 Sweden's Armand Duplantis broke his own men's pole vault world record on Sunday, jumping 6.20 metres at the World Indoor Championships in Belgrade.